sph-mn/sph-sc-lib/readme.md

 * memreg: track heap memory allocations in function scope
 * mi-list: a minimal, macro-based linked list
 * queue: a minimal queue for any data type
+* a generic quicksort implementation for arrays of any type
 * status: return-status and error handling with a tiny status object with status id and source library id
 * thread-pool: a task queue with pthread threads and wait conditions to pause inactive threads
 * experimental